JC Scull taught international business relations and strategies at universities in Panama and China.

 8. Naturalistic.
 The intelligence of the naturalist has to do with the ability to recognize flora and fauna as well as consequential distinctions in the natural world in order to productively hunt, fish, farm and nurture plant and animal life.
 People with naturalistic intelligence excel in biological sciences, geology, botany and even cooking sciences.
 This group has a deep understanding of the complexities of the world often including how humans fit within a greater ecosphere.

-Howard Gardner and Ellen Winner Discuss Intelligences and Arts Education
+Howard Gardner and Ellen Winner on Intelligence

 The implications of Howard Earl Gardner’s theory of multiple intelligences are profound, especially as they relate to pedagogical endeavors.
 As Gardner asserts, this theory challenges “an educational system that assumes that everyone can learn the same material in the same way and that a uniform, universal measure suffices to test student learning.”